pip-services/pip-services-docs/content/en/toolkit/recipes/grpc/_index.md

 ### Pre-requisites

-In order to create a gRPC server and client, we need to install the module first.
+In order to create a gRPC server and client, we need to install the grpc module first.
 The command to do this is:

 {{< tabsection >}}
   Not available